INCF/neurohdf/_sources/cookbook_spatiotempo.txt

 3D skeletons / microcircuitry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Irregular spatial data, namely N vertices with spatial location, but no temporal data.
-Properties such as label data exists on the vertices and connectivity.
-We stack multiple skeletons (tree topologies) with N vertices with spatial location and M connections.

 Examples:

 * Cellular morphologies (skeletonized)
 * Skeletonized reconstructions from electron microscopy, e.g. with `CATMAID <https://github.com/acardona/CATMAID>`_

-Open Questions:

-* Is the *spatial location* unit's defined after application of the affine transformation?
-  Or are the axes semantics in this case refering to the array axes?

 NeuroHDF node::